charmoniumQ/PROBE/docs/benchmark_suite/README.md

 To elucidate the structure of the clusters, we plotted a dendrogram (@Fig:dendrogram) and listed the members of each cluster (@Tbl:members).
 We offer the following observations:

-1. Fork and exec are close in feature-space, probably because programs usually do both.
+1. lmbench fork and lmbenhc exec are close in feature-space, probably because programs usually do both.

-2. cd and shell-echo are near each other.
-   It is surprising that blastn is also near cd and shell-echo, but they both have similar cputime-to-walltime ratios.
+2. Utilities (especially GNU hello which just prints hello and exits), terminate very quickly, so they probably measure resources used to load and exit a program.
+   Note that we run these commands in a loop hundreds or thousands of times, so the runtime is more accurately measurable. cd and shell-increment, on the other hand, are shell builtins, so they do not even need to load a program.
+   That cluster probably represents purely CPU-bound workloads.

 3. Many of the CPU-heavy workloads are grouped together, under lm-protection-fault.